wintercms/docs/help-developer-guide.md

 The vendor or author code in a namespace must begin with an uppercase character and should not contain underscores or dashes.
 These are examples of valid names:

     Acme.Blog
-    RainLab.User
+    WinterStorm.User
     Happygilmore.Golf

 These are examples of names that are **not** valid:

     acme.blog
-    rainLab.user
+    winterStorm.user
     Happy_gilmore.Golf

 <a name="repository-naming"></a>
 ### Repository naming

 When publishing work to a repository, such as Git, use the following naming as a convention.
-Plugins should be named with a `-plugin` suffix and optional `oc-` prefix.
+Plugins should be named with a `-plugin` suffix and optional `wn-` prefix.

     blog-plugin
-    oc-blog-plugin
+    wn-blog-plugin

-Themes should be named with the `-theme` suffix and optional `oc-` prefix.
+Themes should be named with the `-theme` suffix and optional `wn-` prefix.

     happy-theme
-    oc-happy-theme
+    wn-happy-theme

 <a name="variable-naming"></a>
 ### PHP Variable naming